hhu-rapp/rapp-tool/docs/modular-sql-templates.md

 # Modular SQL Templates

-To battle the combinatoric explosion behind writing any possible feature/label combination by hand, the SQL-templating system allows to only write the SQL for each feature and each label once, then combine everything arbitrarily.
+To battle the combinatorial explosion behind writing any possible feature/label combination by hand, the SQL-templating system allows to only write the SQL for each feature and each label once, then combine everything arbitrarily.